 Has coffee always played an important role in your life?

 Not at all.
 I only started drinking coffee when I moved to Zürich a decade ago.
 It was a nice social activity, but I didn’t know anything about the processes involved.
 A few years later I went to a social gathering at a roastery, where I was introduced to a barista champion and to the fascinating world of specialty coffee.
 I still remember being served a coffee that tasted like strawberries.
-It was so different from any coffee that I had drunk before and made me curious: Where did this flavour come from?
+It was so different from any coffee that I had drunk before and made me curious: Where did this flavor come from?
 How does the barista get it out of the beans?
 For the next six months, I went to the roastery every day after work as I wanted to learn more.
 The owners taught me what they knew about coffee and it has been an important part of my life ever since.